Rod Stewart: Personal life

 In May 2000, Stewart was diagnosed with thyroid cancer, for which he underwent surgery the same month.
 It had been previously reported he suffered from a benign vocal cord nodule.
 Besides being a major health scare, the resulting surgery also threatened his voice, and he had to re-learn how to sing.
 Since then he has been active in raising funds for The City of Hope Foundation charity to find cures for all forms of cancer, especially those affecting children.
 In September 2019, Stewart revealed that he had been diagnosed with prostate cancer in 2017, and had been given the all-clear after treatment.

 Before returning to the UK, Stewart played for his LA Exiles team, made up of mostly English expatriates, plus a few celebrities, including Billy Duffy of the Cult, in a senior soccer league in Palos Verdes, California.

 Despite his father having been a supporter of Hibernian, Stewart is a supporter of Celtic, which he mentions in "You're in My Heart".
-He supports the Scotland national team and follows Manchester United as his English side, and he explains his love affair with both Celtic and Manchester United in Frank Worrall's book, Celtic United.
+He supports the Scotland national football team and follows Manchester United as his English side, and he explains his love affair with both Celtic and Manchester United in Frank Worrall's book, Celtic United.
 Stewart clarifies this more in his 2012 book (pp. 163–64), Rod: The Autobiography, mentioning he "only had an attachment to Manchester United in the 1970s, but that was because they had so many great Scottish players in the 1970s, including Denis Law ...
 When I did eventually click with a team, it was Celtic".
 He presented Celtic with the trophy after they won the 2015 Scottish League Cup Final.

 Stewart is a model railway enthusiast.
 His 23 × 124 ft HO scale layout in his Los Angeles home is modelled after the New York Central and the Pennsylvania Railroads during the 1940s.
 Called the Three Rivers City, the layout was featured in the cover story of the December 2007, December 2010, February 2014, June 2017, December 2024 and January 2025 issues of Model Railroader magazine.
 In the 2007 article, Stewart said that it meant more to him to be in a model railroad magazine than a music magazine.
 The layout, which has a mainline run of 900 ft, uses code 70 flextrack and a Digital Command Control (DCC) system made by Digitrax.
 Stewart has a second, smaller layout at his UK home, based on Britain's East Coast Main Line.
 In a sidebar to the 2014 Model Railroader article, Stewart confirmed (in an anecdote about having unwittingly mixed red scenery texturing material into a "turf" mix he used around the bases of buildings) that he is colour-blind.
 In a 2019 interview with Railway Modeller magazine, he said that the hobby is "addictive" for him.